exitus1/Video-Scripts/journalproposal.md

 [**Politeia Digest**](https://blockcommons.red/politeia-digest/) (PD) serves to update voters on all notable proposal activity at best time.
 This includes summaries and highlights of proposals and their revisions, comments, and related activity.
 It tracks Politeia in greater detail compared to Decred Journal, but is still short enough to catch up quickly.
 Unlike DJ there is no fixed schedule, instead issues are released when most useful, e.g. before voting is started for a batch of proposals.

-Politeia Digest is included in this proposal because it has the same goals as DJ in one specific area (Politeia), and is done by same people with similar production process.
+Politeia Digest is included in this proposal because it has the same goals as DJ in one specific area (Politeia), and is done by the same people with similar production process.

 The level of detail of these two publications is most useful to sophisticated stakeholders and investors.
 For ~30 minutes a month one can stay on top of most things and follow the links to learn more about specific stories.
 General audience can still pick interesting parts and skip the rest.
 Also, DJ and PD can source news to other formats such as [Twitter](https://twitter.com/decredproject), the [News Update videos](https://www.youtube.com/@DecredTV), or Decred Magazine stories.